 The Seminary is located in Clearwater at 3190 Gulf to Bay Blvd., where Bayshore Blvd. joins Gulf to Bay Blvd., just east of McMullen Booth Road.
-The Seminary occupies an office, three (3) classrooms and a three (3) room library, all of which are leased from Congregation Ohr Chadash, a Messianic Jewish synagogue.
-Our lease includes the use of two (2) additional rooms as needed for seminars and guest speakers, as well as the building's kitchen and other amenities.
+The Seminary occupies space leased from Congregation Ohr Chadash, a Messianic Jewish synagogue.

 Visitors are welcome at any time of the year.
 Persons wishing to meet with the President or the Vice President of Academics should phone for an appointment at 727-669-0276, or email at office.stpeteseminary@gmail.com.